 Verification identifying the amount and source of other funds must be inserted behind this form.
-Do not identify any local funds that will be used to pay engineering costs on this form.
+Do not identify any local funds that will be used to pay pre-agreement, administrative or engineering costs on this form.
 This form should involve cash contributions that will be used for the construction of the project.